-> “The broker has to set the policy and oversee, monitor and supervise everything the agent does,” says Duffy, “and if the agent does something fraudulent or unprofessional, the broker gets sued.”
+“The broker has to set the policy and oversee, monitor and supervise everything the agent does,” Duffy says, “and if the agent does something fraudulent or unprofessional, the broker gets sued.”

-> How much are Realtor fees?
+How much are Realtor fees?

-> When dealing with a buyer’s agent, “You have to sign a buyer’s agency agreement,” says Tim Noland, a buyer’s agent with Great Mountain Properties in Murphy, North Carolina.
+If working with a buyer’s agent, “you have to sign a buyer’s agency agreement,” explains Tim Noland, a buyer’s agent with Great Mountain Properties in Murphy, North Carolina.
 “A true buyer’s agent works for the buyer.
-They protect the buyer’s investment, as opposed to the listing agent, who’s actually working for the seller.
+They protect the buyer’s investment, as opposed to the listing agent, who’s actually working for the seller.”

-> Are Realtors overpaid?
+Are Realtors overpaid?

 The median gross income among Realtors in 2019 was $49,700, up from $41,800 the previous year, according to the National Association of Realtors (NAR).
 Median income represents the middle of the scale: Half of Realtors made more and half made less.